-U.S. Chemistry Students Interpret the U.N.
+ACS Students Interpret the U.N.
 Climate Talks

-ACS sponsors students to attend and blog their observations about the United Nations climate talks called the Conference of the Parties (COP) to the United Nations Framework Convention on Climate Change (UNFCCC).
-They interview scientists, policymakers, and national leaders and discuss how the known science of climate change may be incorporated into international policy.
+ACS facilitates students attending the United Nations climate talks called the Conference of the Parties (COP) to the United Nations Framework Convention on Climate Change (UNFCCC).
+There they interview scientists, policymakers, and national leaders and discuss how the known science of climate change may be incorporated into international policy.

 This is the 11th year that ACS has assisted this program.
 The students' work is supervised by Professors Gregory Foy and Keith Peterman, both chemistry faculty members at York College of Pennsylvania (YCP), in York, Pennsylvania.

 2021 U.N.
 Climate Conference in Glasgow